oransje/oransje.github.io/src/ordinary-life/primitive-bold.md

         interpolations = [(0, 0), (1, 0), (0, 1), (1, 1)]
 ```

-The pictures instruction, just groups an array of pictures to the same picture, which is the shape to be drawn on the gloss library.
+The pictures instruction just groups an array of pictures to the same picture, which is the shape to be drawn on the gloss library.

 Here we have a construtor of Translate, that repositions the cursor and then following constructors are just the text drawing picture itself.
 The array is built of four texts interpolated, resulting in a bold text effect.